 The pie of the first pizza was thin and crispy, yet soft and elastic – exactly like Neapolitan pizza should be!
 The edge had small, charred spots and bubbles, without being burnt.
 Ville and Besmir were already busy baking our second pizza, which arrived shortly after.
 I noticed they switched roles now and then, probably to ensure that both of them get experience with the dough as well as the oven.
 They cooperated on each pizza and were equally curious about the result every time.
 It seems these guys haven’t just learned the authentic way to bake Neapolitan pizza, but they have such a passion for the craft that I’m sure they bake better pizzas than a lot of experienced Italian pizza bakers.
 It’s simply the best pizza I’ve had in Scandinavia, and perhaps the best I’ve ever eaten.

 Where did you get the best pizza in your life?
 Please share in a comment below.

-The car was borrowed from Tesla.
+The vehicle is a press car from Tesla.